ivona21/HeartLog/docs/frontend-auth-flow.md

 - Store/use the returned session.
 - Use `data.accessToken` as the bearer token for protected API calls.
-- Keep `data.refreshToken` so the session can be refreshed later.
+- Do not expect `data.refreshToken` once the HttpOnly-cookie refresh flow is implemented.
+- Include credentials on the request if frontend and API are cross-origin, so the browser accepts the refresh-token cookie.
 - Optionally call `GET /api/auth/me` immediately to load the local HeartLog user.

 ## Login